etoroxlabs/etoroxlabs.github.io/index.md

 ---
 layout: page
 ---
-**Apply before 1st of March 2023**.
+**Apply before 1st of April 2023**.
 We accept applications and interview on a rolling basis.
 <br>
 <br>
 ## Life at eToro Labs